 -All books currently in use (even if no piece is assigned in a book that particular week)

 Recitals are a wonderful opportunity to help students develop a stage presence, self-confidence, and discipline as they demonstrate their meticulously prepared masterpieces.
 Participation is highly encouraged in studio recitals and other workshops, competitions, or masterclass opportunities as they arise.
-Performers should arrive 30 minutes prior to the recital and stay for the duration out of respect for all performers.

 Students are also encouraged to schedule one performance away from the studio each semester.
 Some ideas include houses of worship, hospitals or nursing homes, community events, or school talent shows.

 I recommend practicing 6 out of 7 days a week, with one rest day.
 For younger children (age 4-5), I recommend at least 15 minutes of practice a day.
 For children ages 6-10, I recommend 30-45 minutes of practice every day.
 Ages 12+ should practice an hour daily (or more).
 Please note, this doesn’t have to occur all in one sitting.
 It is often more effective to break up longer practice sessions into smaller sessions throughout the day.
-Children who are slower learners, as well as children who are musically gifted should spend more time practicing than average.
+Children who are struggling learners, as well as children who are musically advanced should consider spending more time practicing than average.
 Of course, these recommendations are just a guideline and more specific directions will be offered during the course of lessons.